 Q- What is the benefit of Section 80QQB?

 The authors get the deductions for the income earned in the form of royalty by them for writing books.

 Q- What is considered as Royalty Income?

-Any payment received as compensation for writing books or copyrighted works for the publication is called as Royalty.
+Any payment received as compensation for writing books or copyright income for the publication is called Royalty.

 Q- What is the deduction amount under section 80QQB?

-The amount that is to be deducted under section 80QQB is Rs.
-3 Lakh or the royalty income received, whichever is less.
+The deduction that is available under section 80QQB is Rs.
+3 Lakh or the royalty amount received, whichever is less.

 Q- Is Income from royalty taxable?